emirotin/resin-watch/README.md

 to you will have to do `git push --force resin master` the first time to delete the previous commits.

-You can now log into your terminal by pointing your browser to http://RaspberryPiAddress:8000 with username and password as admin and admin.
+You can also log into your terminal by pointing your browser to http://RaspberryPiAddress:8000 with username and password as admin and admin.